White House: Construction

-Due in part to material and labor shortages, Pierre Charles L'Enfant's plan for a grand palace was five times larger than the house that was eventually built.
-The finished structure contained only two main floors instead of the planned three, and a less costly brick served as a lining for the stone façades.
+Pierre L'Enfant's plan for a grand palace was five times larger than the house that was eventually built.
+Due in part to material and labor shortages, the finished structure contained only two main floors instead of the planned three, and a less costly brick served as a lining for the stone façades.
 When construction was finished, the porous sandstone walls were whitewashed with a mixture of lime, rice glue, casein, and lead, giving the house its familiar color and name.